-The Police False Alarm Reduction Program is managed by the Miami Beach Police Departments - Police Records Section.
+The Police False Alarm Reduction Program is managed by the Miami Beach Police Department - Police Records Section.
 The MBPD contracted with PMAM Corporation to assist with the administration of the program.

 Who is required to have an alarm permit registration?